Crowe-Brian-J/treehouse_u6_static_nodejs_and_express_site/README.md

 [X] - Customize the Styles
   [X] - 1.
 Change at least three of the following:
     [X] - Changed the color for the sidebar h5/header/projects-box cell h5 to #2774AE
+    [X] - Changed the background color of the sidebar, header, header button, and body to #081823 (default body css has two background colors in styles.css which I did not touch)
+    [X] - Set margin-top for h1 to 0.
+On page-not-found renders, Brave's default top margin is active and created a bar at the top of the page inconsistent with other rendered pages
-    [X] - Changed the background color of the sidebar and header to #081823 [X] - Make the project thumbnails grayscale by default and color them at a rate of 0.3s on hover [X] - 2.
+    [X] - Make the project thumbnails grayscale by default and color them at a rate of 0.3s on hover [X] - 2.
 Document the style changes, right here in the README.md file